 1. Work out what your client is really looking for

 What the client says they are looking for, and what they really mean, can quite often be two different things.
-A little industrial espionage, combined with some solid investigation of their situation, is time well spent!
+A little research, combined with some solid investigation of their situation, is time well spent!

 2. Analyse the competition

-A sure way to get your client’s attention is by providing a great looking document (of course, you then have to substantiate your offer with great contents as well!).
-Make sure your logo and (if appropriate) theirs - are on the front cover.
+- Make sure your logo is on the front cover.
 Put together a table of contents that’s simple, brief and clear – if possible, keep it on one page.

-A graphic designer can add a great deal of value to your document or presentation as well as leave you with tools that can be used again and again.
+- A graphic designer or expert in MS Word can add value to your document – and leave you with tools that can be used again and again.